savabarbarov96/pet-paradise-profiles/src/sql/README.md

 The fix involves:

 1. Modifying the RLS policies to allow anonymous uploads to public profiles
-2. Adding a new `guest_name` column to the pet_media table
+2. Adding a new `guest_name` column to the pet_media table for guest attribution
+3. Making the `user_id` column nullable for guest uploads
+4. Completely rebuilding all RLS policies to ensure a clean implementation
-3. Updating the ProfilePreview component to show an upload option for public profiles
+5. Updating the ProfilePreview component to show an upload option for public profiles
-4. Adding a guest name input for unauthorized users
+6. Adding a guest name input for unauthorized users
-5. Ensuring the media service handles unauthorized uploads correctly with the guest_name field
+7. Ensuring the media service handles unauthorized uploads correctly:
+   - Setting user_id to null for guest uploads
+   - Adding guest_name for attribution
+   - Using the appropriate storage path structure

-The updated system now allows guests to upload images to public profiles with a name attribution.
+The updated system now allows guests to upload images to public profiles with a name attribution without violating foreign key constraints or RLS policies.